TUMFTM/Multi_LiCa/README.md

 <h2>Introduction</h2>
 This project provides an extrinsic calibration framework for quickly calibrating multiple LiDAR sensors.
 It employs the Generalized Iterative Closest Point (GICP) algorithm for LiDAR-to-LiDAR extrinsic calibration and uses the RANdom SAmple Consensus (RANSAC) method to calibrate the pitch and z-distance to the ground of a single LiDAR, assuming other coordinates are known.

-It has proven to be robust for different sensor setups and environments, nevertheless it still needs an initial guess.
+It has proven to be robust for different sensor setups and environments without the need of an initial guess.
-We could achieve good results without any guess or absurd guesses of up to 5m of deviation between sensors and wrong rotations of up to 75°.
-It should still be noted: The better the inital guess, the better the result (generally speaking).
+We use a FPFH-based feature vector creation with an TEASER++ feature matching for the coarse alignment, which is used as initial guess for the GICP algorithm.

 <h2>Overview</h2>
 <div align="center">